-Ozone has a strong and quick action on pathogenic bacteria, like Salmonella, E. coli, Clostridium, Cryptosporidium, and also shows great ability of disposal spores, cysts and many other microorganisms.
+Ozone has a strong and quick action on pathogenic bacteria, like Salmonella, E. coli, Clostridium, Cryptosporidium, and also shows great ability of disposal spores, cysts and many other pathogens.

 Bactericidal activity exhibits already in a concentration of 13μg/dm3.
 The bactericidal action of ozone is about 50 times more efficient and 3000 times faster than chlorine.